Eroica/crossing/README.md

 Most of the time, when using vector information from `word2vec` and `sklearn.Linear_Models`, our algorithm fails miserably to create an adequate transformation matrix.
-One reason might be that the information provided by `word2vec` is not useful for creating a vector space model of a language, since `word2vec` straightforwardly tries to represent a word by a numerical value.
+One reason might be that the information provided by `word2vec` is not useful for creating a vector space model of a language, since `word2vec` is more of a straightforward approach of representing words by a numerical value.

+Using dummy data, like the `_dummy` files found in `opt/`, creating transformation matrices works fine.